ACS Photometric CTE

 Examples

-In this example, we get the CTE corrected FLT photometry for a list of 1000 sources.
-For each parameter, we generate 1000 random values in the interval [0, 1) and then scale each value to be in the typical range.
-We use arbitrary values for the fluxes, local sky backgrounds, and MJD.
-We assume a radius of 3 pixels was used to compute the aperture photometry.
-For the ACS/WFC CCD chips, the maximum number of Y transfers is 2048 and so we scale by 2048.
+In this example, we obtain the CTE-corrected FLT photometry for a list of 1000 artificial sources.
+For each parameter, we generate 1000 random values in the interval [0, 1) and then scale the random data by a realistic value for stellar fluxes, y-transfers, and local sky backgrounds.
+An arbitrary MJD is defined, and we assume an aperture radius of 3 pixels.

 >>> import numpy as np